swina/nuxpresso-docs/src/moka/staging.md

 # Staging

+> **This option is available only in development mode and if you have a production Strapi CMS different from the local Strapi installation**

 The basic concet of nuxpresso is to help developers to create, publish and maintain websites easily.

 In a normal workflow MOKAStudio is used to develop a website locally and then transfer your work to production.